 During this phase (division), a number of processes/activities also take place, these include:

 Once the trophozoite is fully developed/matured, it's characterized by the morphological traits mentioned above.
 Whereas the four pairs of flagella (12 to 15um in length) allow for the parasites to move, attach and dislocate from surfaces, adhesive discs function as suction cups that allow the parasites to bind to the surfaces.

-Both the flagella and adhesive disc are made up of a and b tubulin as well as giardin proteins.
-Although the median body was initially thought to have no known function, it is now suggested to provide structural support.
+Both the flagella and adhesive disc are made up of a and b tubulins as well as giardin proteins.
+Although the median body was initially thought to have no known function, it's now suggested to provide structural support.

 * Flagella and the adhesive disc allows the parasite to remain attached to the intestinal walls even during peristaltic elimination.